costa86/repo-downloader/README.md

 The program was built in Go, which takes advantage of the Goroutines to clone repositories concurrently.
 This maximizes throughput by cloning them simultaneously.

+# Build from source
+Will generate the executables for Windows, Linux and MacOS

+Requirements:

+* Go (check version in [go.mod](go.mod))
+* Make

+Command:

+    make build

 # Links
 [![portfolio](https://img.shields.io/badge/my_portfolio-030?style=for-the-badge&logo=ko-fi&logoColor=yellow)](https://costa86.tech/)